Qumulo/docs/qumulo-alerts-guide/installing-configuring-qumulo-alerts.md

 ---

 ## Prerequisites
 This section lists the prerequisites for Qumulo Alerts.
-Hello WOrld!

 ### Firewall Ports
 Qumulo Alerts requires the following firewall ports to be open from the Qumulo Alerts instance